Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Sensor gain calibration solvers

 \section{Sensor gain calibration solvers}

 The problem \ref{pb:penalized_least_square} with the sum of a regression loss and a penalty term is a well-known general form met in many fields, such as machine learning \cite{Davenport2016} or computational imaging ill-posed problems \cite{Wei2020}.
 These applications usually meet large-scale problems, and require efficient solvers to deal with high dimensions.
 As a result, to tackle the non-smoothness of the penalty function, and to deal with large-scale problems, a plethora of dedicated optimization methods have been proposed.
 Below, we propose two solvers for \pbzero and \pbone, based on the first-order iterative proximal algorithm scheme \cite{Parikh2014,Beck2017}.
+This approach is attractive because of the update rules are relatively simple, and the convergence rate is well-documented in the literature \cite{Beck2017}.

 The proximal gradient descent is an iterative algorithm based on the following update step \cite[ch.
 10.2]{Beck2017}:

 where $k$ is the iteration index and $\stepgrad$ is the gradient step.
 It performs a gradient descent, followed by the proximal mapping with the operator $\prox_{\stepgrad \regp \fpenalty_i}(.)$ defined by the program